what's at stake, and what we can do about it, by changing what we eat, how we grow it, and how much of it we throw away. Minutes 23 to 28

 Ontario's former environment watchdog slams Doug Ford's government

 Dr. Dianne Saxe is one of Canada’s most respected environmental lawyers, with 40+ years’ unparalleled experience writing, interpreting, and litigating Ontario’s energy and environmental laws.
-An experienced team leader with substantial board experience; a skilled communicator with broad strategic vision.
-Hard-won expertise in government relations, corporate governance and public consultation.
-A can-do person always striving to make a difference.
-Now heading Saxe Facts, a business providing strategic advice and presentations on climate, energy and environment.
+She is an experienced team leader with substantial board experience; a skilled communicator with broad strategic vision.
+She has hard-won expertise in government relations, corporate governance, and public consultation.
+Saxe now heads Saxe Facts, a business providing strategic advice and presentations on climate, energy and environment.

-Business Experience: 25 years running her own small business, a highly regarded environmental law boutique.
-A Certified Environmental Law Specialist, Commissioner Saxe was recognized by all major legal rating services, including acknowledgement as one of the world’s top 25 environmental lawyers by Best of the Best, 2008 and as Best Lawyers’ first Environmental Lawyer of the Year for Toronto.
+Saxe is the author of: Environmental Protection - Guidance & Recommendations for Boardroom Practice.
+She has over 25 years of experience running her own small business, a highly regarded environmental law boutique.
+A Certified Environmental Law Specialist, Commissioner, Saxe was recognized by all major legal rating services, including acknowledgement as one of the world’s top 25 environmental lawyers by Best of the Best, 2008 and as Best Lawyers’ first Environmental Lawyer of the Year for Toronto.

-Awards: Toronto’s first Environmental Lawyer of the Year, selected by Best Lawyers.
+Saxe's Professional Qualifications include: Ph.D. in Law, Osgoode Hall Law School, 1991.
+Ontario Bar, 1976.
+LL.B., Osgoode Hall Law School, 1974.
+Mediator.
+Her awards include: Toronto’s first Environmental Lawyer of the Year, selected by Best Lawyers.
 One of the world’s top 25 environmental lawyers, according to Best of the Best, 2008.
-Recognized by Lexpert, Who’s Who Legal, Chambers, Martindale Hubble and other rating agencies.
-Osgoode Hall Alumni Gold Key for Achievement; Ontario Bar Association Distinguished Service Award.
+She is recognized by Lexpert, Who’s Who Legal, Chambers, Martindale Hubble and other rating agencies, Osgoode Hall Alumni Gold Key for Achievement; Ontario Bar Association Distinguished Service Award.